mo-azfar/Znuny-Telegram-Notification/README.md

 - Znuny-Ticket-Notification-To-Telegram-Users Via Webservices
 - Required at least Znuny 6.1.x

+- This is only for Notification Owner Update.
+- For others kind of notification, kindly create another Invoker.
+You may refer existing invoker (OwnerUpdate) and existing HTTP::REST Configuration.

 1. A telegram bot must be created by chat with @FatherBot and obtain the token via Telegram.